komuw/sewer/docs/DNS-Propagation.md

 Yes!
-I have no experience with http-01 in any setting where such a delay might be needed, but the mechanism is implemented in sewer's engine, and all that needs be done is to setup the parameters (and unpropagated if using more than just `prop_delay`) as described above and there you are!
+I have no experience with http-01 in any setting where such a delay might be needed, but the mechanism is implemented in sewer's engine, and all that needs be done is to setup the parameters (and implement unpropagated in the driver if using more than just `prop_delay`) as described above and there you are!